GooFit/GooFit/docs/documentation.md

         make

     Do not be alarmed by warning
-    messages saying that such-and-such a function’s stack size could not be statically determined; this is an unavoidable (so far) side effect of the function-pointer implementation discussed in section [Engine](@ref engine).
+    messages saying that such-and-such a function's stack size could not be statically determined (currently hidden); this is an unavoidable (so far) side effect of the function-pointer implementation discussed in section [Engine](@ref engine).

--   Run the ‘simpleFitExample’ program, which generates three distributions, fits them, and plots the results:
+-   Run the ‘simpleFitExample' program, which generates three distributions, fits them, and plots the results:

         cd examples/simpleFit